getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 [{% asset integration-platform-index/permissions.png alt="Form that allows developer to set what permissions they'll need from their user." %}]({% asset integration-platform-index/permissions.png @path %})

-You cannot create an integration or change an existing integration to have permissions greater than your own user.
+You cannot create an integration or change an existing integration to have permissions greater than your own user settings.

 ### Using Auth Tokens